MicrosoftDocs/xamarin-docs/docs/tools/live-player/index.md

 ---
-title: "Live Player for Xamarin.Forms"
+title: "Xamarin Live Player for Xamarin.Forms"
-description: "Start learning Xamarin quickly, building and running apps on your Android or iOS device." ms.prod: xamarin ms.assetid: 19B1F126-866E-4672-92D2-BE2B70ACF0F1
+description: "This document discusses the Xamarin Live Player for Xamarin.Forms, describing installation, the Xamarin Live Player app, samples to use with Xamarin Live Player, limitations, and troubleshooting." ms.prod: xamarin ms.assetid: 19B1F126-866E-4672-92D2-BE2B70ACF0F1
 author: topgenorth